How Any Sports Fan Can Enjoy NASCAR

 The best time to start acquiring a taste for NASCAR is checking out the exhibition races during Speed Week at Daytona International Speedway prior to the Daytona 500.
 We’re particularly fond of the Budweiser Duel.
 There is a unique underdog element to Duel races that makes for great viewing.
 Lesser teams with limited funding are desperately jockeying for position against one another in order to clinch a spot in the Daytona 500.

 The 100-lap NASCAR Sprint All-Star Race in June is the only superstar-studded event in sports where all the competitors actually compete.
 Take that, Pro Bowl and your pathetic gimme touchdowns.
 These abbreviated races are great for the non-NASCAR fan because the short race length gets the drivers up on the wheel from the drop of the green flag.

 DRIVERS TO ROOT FOR

-Understandably, you don’t want to come in rooting for a front runner like five-time defending championship Jimmie Johnson.
+Understandably, you don’t want to come in rooting for a front runner like seven-time defending champion Jimmie Johnson.
 Everyone in the line at the local Wal-Mart is a Dale Earnhardt, Jr. fan and former stars like Jeff Gordon and Tony Stewart have stepped away from the sport.
 We have some other recommendations for your rooting interests…

 RACES TO WATCH